bweiss/mortybot/README.md

 # MortyBot

-### An IRC bot built on the [pircbotx](https://github.com/pircbotx/pircbotx) framework
+### An IRC bot built on the [PircBotX](https://github.com/pircbotx/pircbotx) framework

 This is a simple IRC bot I wrote for fun and to learn Java.
-It is designed for EFnet and so does not leverage services.
+It is designed for [EFnet](http://www.efnet.org) and so does not leverage services.

-### Implemented Features
+## Implemented Features

 * Bot user management and persistence
+* Command handler
 * Auto-op
 * Link shortening
 * Weather lookups